Things All Mommies Should Know!

-When I thought about what I wanted to write, all that occurred to me was something a new mom could read and not feel so bad about herself.
+When I thought about what I wanted to write, all that occurred to me was something a new or first time mom could read and not feel so bad about herself.
 Some of these are obvious and some not so!
 When I first came to know that I was pregnant, I was totally unprepared.
 And yes it does make a difference.
 When you plan a baby, even though you don’t know how exactly motherhood will turn out, you at least have a mental preparation that you want to step into those “MOM” shoes.
 But when the baby just happens, it becomes quite difficult to cope with all the overwhelming emotions, fears and anxieties.
 It takes you a good couple of months to set your mind to it and by the time you accept being pregnant, its time to give birth

 So here are a few things that every mom should know! (and if you already do know, at least you know you’re not alone)

 You’ll still look and feel pregnant for a while:

 Thanks to these stars and celebrities we look upto, I thought I would stop looking and feeling pregnant immediately.
 Well personally I had put on 30 kgs during my pregnancy and I knew I wasn’t going to fit into my pre-pregnancy jeans so soon, but I had atleast thought that I would get rid of my big belly and big boobs.
 But guess what?
 My belly looked like a deflated balloon (but still a balloon) and my boobs looked bigger than ever to prepare me for my breastfeeding journey.
 Your body has done something amazing and is still in shock, give it some time to start feeling like itself.